 1. technical programs up to two years in length leading to associate degrees or certificates;

-2. occupational programs leading directly to employment in semi‑skilled and skilled occupations;
+2. technical programs leading directly to employment in semi‑skilled and skilled occupations;

 3. freshman and sophomore courses in arts and sciences;

 4. continuing adult education programs for occupational or cultural upgrading;

 5. compensatory education programs designed to fulfill the commitment of an admissions policy allowing the enrollment of disadvantaged students;

 6. a continuing program of counseling and guidance designed to assist students in achieving their individual educational goals;

 7. workforce development programs designed to meet local and statewide needs;

 8. adult literacy programs and other basic skills programs; and

 9. such other purposes as may be prescribed by the Texas Higher Education Coordinating Board or local governing boards in the best interest of post-secondary education.